paypal/paypal-checkout-components/README.md

 		jQuery.post('https://www.my-paypal-store.com/my-api/payment-create')

-			// Handle the success case by passing the token to the callback
+			// Handle the success case by passing the token to the resolve callback

 			.done(function(data) {
-				callback(null, data.token);
+				resolve(data.token);
 			})

-			// Handle the error case by passing the error to the callback
+			// Handle the error case by passing the error to the reject callback

 			.fail(function(err) {
-				callback(err);
+				reject(err);
 			});
 	},